-List any licenses or certificates you hold, with a brief description of their importance.
+Licenses, Certificates, and Training: List any licenses or certificates you hold, with a brief description of their importance.

 Include workshops and other training events that are relevant to the job you are applying for.
 Describe the skills and knowledge you gained.
 Include the dates of the training.

-These sections of your résumé are important to include, but should also be very brief.
+The following sections of your résumé are important to include, but should be very brief.